dduan/TOMLDecoder/TOMLDecoder.docc/DeserializingTOML.md

 ```

 This method will fail
-if the value for `anwswer` is not a integer,
+if the value for `answer` is not an integer,
 or if the key doesn't exist in the table.
 And the return value is a `Int64`.

-As the only other structuaral type,x
+As the only other structural type,
-``TOMLArray`` has similiar design when it comes to types.
+``TOMLArray`` has similar design when it comes to types.

 ```swift
 // A table can contain an array as a value